Disconnected from the BC Network?

 Unfortunately, a virus was detected on your computer.
 We understand this disconnection may be an inconvenience for you; however, the virus on your computer will persist in trying to infect other computers and may interrupt BC network services such as email due to the incredibly high volume of network traffic it generates.
 For these reasons, your computer was disconnected from the BC network.

 Note: Only the computer that is activated to you on the BC network will not have access.
-You can still, however, go to the CTRC, or the library, or use a friend's computer on the BC network.
+You can still, however, go to the Library, or use a friend's computer on the BC network.

 If you want to get back on the BC network, your computer will need to be virus-free.
 Depending on the extent of virus damage, this process may take 2 to 3 business days.
 The steps below explain what you must do to complete this process.